 To help speed up the check-in process cruise lines ask you to fill out some information.
 For most cruise lines, it’s easiest to complete your onboarding on their mobile app but you can do it on a desktop as well.
 Just download the app (sign in or create an account) and it will prompt you on what you need to fill out.

-You can do this up until a few days before the ship sets sail but the real reason is some things are locked until you complete your onboarding.
+You can do this up until a few days before the ship sets sail but the real reason is some things are locked until you complete your check-in.
 The two most important things that you can do during your onboarding is choose your check-in time slot and dining plans.

 Check-in Time Slots